gajaharan/gajweather/README.md

 Gulp to help automate task such run unit tests, minifying third party libraries and stylesheets and Start the web server.

 Karma.
 I did not have time to full implement all tests units for controller, directive and service.

+## Design Descision
+For The desktop design I wanted the daily information for each day to be displayed vertically with minimal information.
+For future improvement I would like display more information on click e.g. wind speed, pressure, morning temp, evening temp, etc.

+For mobile design I wanted to ideally show the daily information as small cards with today's weather as the main big card with subsequent days as smaller cards below.